Listen on Apple Podcasts, Spotify, Buzzsprout, online, or search ‘The Stewardology Podcast’ in your favorite podcast app.

 What does it mean to lay up treasures in Heaven?

-Author, preacher and teacher, Randy Alcorn published a book in 2001 called the Treasure Principle.
+As we ponder what it means to store up treasures in heaven, we ponder what author, preacher and teacher, Randy Alcorn published in his 2001 book, “The Treasure Principle.”
 It provides a very good look at money, giving, generosity, and stewardship through the lenses of Scripture.
 Alcorn gets you to think beyond our present day to process and see how stewardship today not only impacts today, but tomorrow and eternity!

 As Randy Alcorn was coming to the end of his this book, a statement that he wrote stood out like a beacon, which was his call to action:

 “I invite you to transfer your assets from earth to heaven.
 I invite you to give humbly, generously, and frequently to God’s work.
 Excel in giving so that you may please God, serve others, and enjoy treasures in Heaven.” – Randy Alcorn, The Treasure Principle, Pg.
 94.

 The premise of this book, The Treasure Principle comes out of this passage of Scripture wherein Jesus sums up one of his parabolic teachings:

 “The Kingdom of heaven is like treasure hidden in a field.
 When a man found it, he hid it again, and then in his joy went and sold all he had and bought that field” (Matthew 13:44).